equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 And most importantly, will you actually enjoy the holiday thinking about weather your laptop is still there ?

 Ok another scenario.
-You know on friday you are invited to Metalcore concert and there will be definitelly a great [mosh pit](https://www.youtube.com/watch?v=73d8pMnMbKg).
+You know on Friday you are invited to Metalcore concert and there will be definitelly a great [mosh pit](https://www.youtube.com/watch?v=73d8pMnMbKg).
 Now you wont be able to keep your laptop in the office due to some made up reason.
 Would you take $300 Chromebook or $2000